2023 California Knife Laws

 3.1.
 Knives in public buildings – PC 171b

-Penal Code 171b is the California statute that makes it a crime for a person to bring or possess certain knives into:
+Penal Code 171b is the California statute that makes it a crime to bring or possess certain knives into:

 - any state or local public building, or